You show up consistently and push yourself in the gym. But why aren’t most people taking recovery as seriously as their workouts?

 Squeeze in stretching if you can.
 Walk around or go outside for lunch.
 Just please move more.

 We have talked about this topic at length.
 (See Part 1 and Part 2 of our sleep series).
 But what you really should know is if you absolutely can’t get into bed any earlier at night, you can still make an impact by improving sleep quality.

 Make sure it’s cold and completely dark when you go to bed.
 Stop scrolling Instagram right before you roll over- screen time seriously messes with your sleep cycle.
 And try to stick to the same schedule if you can.
 There’s no “banking” extra sleep on the weekends to make up for getting four hours a night during the week.
-That’s like turing to adjust your eating on Saturday to undo Wednesday’s dessert.
+That’s like trying to adjust your eating on Saturday to undo Wednesday’s dessert.
 Your body doesn’t work like that.

 Change your thoughts.

-But here’s the neat thing about it: we CHOOSE whether to let that stress creep into the rest of our day.
 Our minds are so much more powerful than most of us realize.
 Something as simple as a few slow, measured breaths and shift in attitude can have a profound impact on the rest of our day (and workout later that night.)

 Or maybe it’s a few positive sticky notes or quotes near your desk to help keep you on track.
 I’d highly recommend trying a short daily meditation app like Headspace as well.